sikaeducation/curriculum/topics/css-box-model/README.md

 * The box model is only applied to elements with a *block* display mode.
 Inline elements do not use the box model, so none of the box model properties have any effect.
 If you would like to give an inline element (like a link) box model properties like padding, you can use the display mode `inline-block`.
 * Values for padding and margin can have 1 value (applies to all 4 dimensions), 2 values (first is top/bottom, second is left/right), or 4 values (top/right/bottom/left).
 They cannot have 3 values, and you can't only put 2 values for top and right.
 * You can override part of a composite property by giving a more specific property a different value.
+* By default, setting the `width` and `height` of a block element is independent of any padding or border.
+This is almost never what you want.
+You can override this with `box-sizing: border-box;` to make `width` and `height` include the padding and border.

 ## History